DFE-Digital/npq-registration/docs/setup.md

    - Graphviz
 1. Run `bundle install` to install the gem dependencies
 1. Run `yarn` to install node dependencies
+1. Run `bin/rails db:create` to create the database
+1. Run `bin/rails db:migrate` to run all migrations and set up the database schema
-1. Run `bin/rails db:setup` to set up the database development and test schemas, and seed with test data
+1. Run `bin/rails db:seed` to seed with test data
 1. Copy `.env.example` to `.env` and fill in the values (ask a team member for `TRA_OIDC_*` values)
 1. Run `./bin/dev` to launch the app on http://localhost:3000 and auto-compile assets